 ALTER DATABASE [Northwind] SET PARTNER OFF

-This is just one of many possible options to upgrade your SQL Server 2005 databases to SQL Server 2014.
+This is just one of many possible options to upgrade your SQL Server 2005 databases to SQL Server 2017 (or higher).
 Depending on your configuration, it can be as simple as this or as complex as a SQL Server 2005 failover clustered instance with replication and database mirroring.
 Use this guide as a starting point and modify it to suit your needs.
-Better yet, check out the comprehensive SQL Server 2014 Upgrade Technical Guide.
+Better yet, check out the comprehensive SQL Server 2014 Upgrade Technical Guide (the document is still useful for later versions of SQL Server).
 It covers upgrading highly available SQL Server failover clustered instances in more depth, including considerations for upgrading from as old as SQL Server 2005.
-There is also a corresponding course on Microsoft Virtual Academy that pertains to this specific topic.
-Courses on the Microsoft Virtual Academy are free to take.
-You just need to register with your Windows Live ID.

 Let me know how you’re planning for your SQL Server upgrades and migration.
 Maybe I can help out.